Venus In Taurus Is Here — It’s Time To Get Decadent

-Venus is about to enter Taurus, one of its favourite signs, on 30th April at 11:31 a.m GMT.
-This transit will awaken our sensuality, creativity, confidence and a yearning to commit to others.
+Venus is about to enter Taurus, one of its favourite signs, on April 29 at 10:31 p.m AEDT.
+This transit will awaken our sensuality, creativity, confidence, and a yearning to commit to others.
 Also, it will heighten the need to indulge in decadence, since Venus in Taurus is all about joie de vivre and the beautiful life.
 There will be a slow start, due to Venus and Taurus’ tendency to take their time, but we will gain clarity in our decision making and make commitments that align with our desires.

-Venus, the planet of love, romance, beauty, money and pleasure, helps us identify what brings us joy and happiness while also reflecting societal norms.
-When Venus is in Taurus it creates a unique connection, as both embody the physical and earthy manifestations of Venusian sentiments.
-This connection allows us to indulge in physical gratification, such as fine food and cocktails, luxurious items like perfume, makeup and clothing, while pampering ourselves with our riches.

 AdvertisementADVERTISEMENT